 It is not a case of where do we start, but where do we stop.
 This corner of North East Scotland is home to so much.
 Caithness Community website has general information about the area.

-The rocky shore land next to the house is attractive to waders, rock pipits, wagtails and herons.
+The rocky shore land next to the cottage is attractive to waders, rock pipits, wagtails and herons.
 Great Skua pass overhead throughout the summer.
 The sea has gulls, terns (including Little Tern), Guillemots and divers (mainly Black Throated and Great Northern Diver).
 In easterly winds, Manx and Sooty Shearwaters can sometimes be seen.
 There is a Little Tern colony beside the river that crosses the long beach.
 There are also numerous sea ducks, such as Eider and Scotter.
 Curlew and Lapwing are also recorded in season in local fields.

 The Flow Country is one of the largest single expanses of blanket bog in the world, and at the heart of it is the RSPB’s Forsinard nature reserve.